Mallory Swanson: Chicago Stars (2021–present)

+On February 18, 2023, Swanson's husband Dansby Swanson noted that the NWSL would have facilitated a trade for Mallory Swanson to another team if the Chicago Cubs had not signed him to a contract.
+After missing the majority of the 2023 NWSL season due to the knee injury she sustained while on international duty with the USWNT in April 2023, Swanson returned for the beginning of the 2024 NWSL season and started in the season opener against the Utah Royals on March 16, 2024.
+Swanson scored her first goal since her injury later in the month on March 29, 2024, an equalizer to secure a 1–1 draw against the Orlando Pride.

 International career

-Youth National Teams
+Youth national teams

 In 2011, Swanson attended the annual United States under–14 girl's national team identification camp from July 13 to August 7 in Portland, Oregon.
 The camp was used as an evaluation for U–14 training camp held in September.
-Swanson was then called into the U–14 national team training camp at Home Depot Center in Carson, California from September 18 to 25.
+Swanson was then called into the U–14 national team training camp at Home Depot Center in Carson, California, from September 18 to 25.
 In 2012, Swanson attended a U–15 national team training camp from February 11 to 18.
 She then joined the team for a second training camp from June 3 to 10 at The Home Depot Center.
 Also during the summer, the U–14 national team conducted three separate training camps to replace the large identification camp of previous years.
 Swanson attended the second camp, which ran from August 12 to 19.